P403n1x87/austin-tui/README.md

 # Synopsis

-The Python TUI is a top-like text-based user interface for Austin, written in pure Python.
-Originally planned as a sample application to showcase Austin uses, it's been promoted to a full-fledged project thanks to great popularity.
+The Python TUI is a top-like text-based user interface for [Austin], written in pure Python.
+Originally planned as a sample application to showcase [Austin] uses, it's been promoted to a full-fledged project thanks to great popularity.

 <p align="center">